vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 1. Pick an App
 2. Go to App Server
-3. Find the containerized version of the app server
+3. Find the containerized version of the app server on DockerHub
 4. Deploy the containerized version of app server into a Kubernetes Cluster
 5. Deploy the JAR/WAR/EAR File like nothing ever changed
 6. See if it works